concept-inversion/BlockSIM-blockchain-simulator/README.md

 3. network_state_graph.py: A class for creating network topology with latency

-4.blockchain_simulation.py: Main script for running the simulator
+4. blockchain_simulation.py: Main script for running the simulator

 ## How to run:

 Open Terminal(Linux) or Command(Windows) and type:

         python blockchain_simulation.py

+## Parameters
+Currently, for changing the parameters of the simulation, we need to change the value of parameters in the blockchain_simulation.py